Ukraine boats added to EU-Russia summit preparations

 Already a member?

-But they will be returned to Ukraine prior to new EU-brokered peace talks in France next month, the border service of Russia-occupied Crimea in Ukraine announced on Sunday (17 November).
+But they will be returned to Ukraine prior to new EU-brokered peace talks in France next month, the border service of Russia-occupied Crimea in Ukraine said on Sunday (17 November).

 And they were already being towed into place for the handover, the Reuters news agency added.